Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Methodology

 \subsection{Mutual Check and Temporal Consistency Constraints}

 Although our HybridTracker can effectively solve the unstable tracking phenomenon of the single tracker, shown in Fig.~\ref{fig:comparison Hybrid Tracker}, we found that we still cannot handle the complex deformation of some objects well.
-For this reason, we propose the mutual check which aims to remove inconsistent matches between two instances, and the temporal consistency constraints \cite{CVPR2019_CycleTime} which constrain the consistency of tracking between multiple frames in inference.
+For this reason, we propose the mutual check which aims to remove inconsistent matches between two instances, and the temporal consistency constraints~\cite{CVPR2019_CycleTime} which constrain the consistency of tracking between multiple frames in inference.
 Assume that $\mathcal{T}$ is a differentiable operation $x^p_t \mapsto {x}^p_s$, which measures the similarity of $x^p_s$ and $x^p_t$, where $s$ and $t$ indicate timestamp, $p$ can be regarded as the spatial location of pixels or the feature of the instances.
 We can apply $\mathcal{T}$ from $t-\delta$ to $t$ and from $t$ to $t+\delta$, and the temporal consistency can be established:

 An obvious example illustrates that the temporal consistency constraint can robustly settle the issues of multi-object occlusion and missing segmentation of individual instances in the video sequence, shown in Fig.~\ref{fig:method.temporal consistency illustration}.
 In inference, since the car in frame $t+\delta$ fails to find a matching instance in frame $t$, we obtain the frame $t-\delta$ stored in memory and use our tracker (instance tracker or pixel tracker or hybrid tracker) to obtain the similarity matrix between frame $t-\delta$ and $t+\delta$.
 If the similarity value is greater than the specific threshold, we will adopt temporal matches.
 Otherwise, the new instance id will be set.
-By the way, the temporal consistency constraint should be further applied backwards from time $t+\delta$ to $t$ and from $t$ to $t-\delta$.
+By the way, the temporal consistency constraint should be further applied backward from time $t+\delta$ to $t$ and from $t$ to $t-\delta$.
+This temporal consistency constraint can also be used for other sequence problems to ensure consistency.

-\section{\ywc{Implementation Details}}
+\section{Implementation Details}